jahlen/hugo-azure-static-webapp/app/themes/hugo-clarity/README.md

 If using Baidu Analytics, configure the `baidu_analytics` global parameter in your site with your ID.

-If using Plausible Analytics, configure the `plausible_analytics` global parameters in your site with following.
+If using Plausible Analytics, configure the `plausible_analytics` global parameters in your site with the following.

 `enable` To enable plausible analytics change to `true`.

-`websiteDomain` Set domain name of your website, most cases same as your base url this is requried.
+`websiteDomain` Set domain name of your website, most cases same as your base URL this is required.

-`plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is selfhosted.
+`plausibleDomain`  Default is set to plausible.io, this parameter is only required if plausible is self-hosted.

-`scritpName`  Default is set to plausible, this parameter is only required if using a custome name for script.
+`scriptName`  Default is set to plausible, this parameter is only required if using a custom name for script.

+If using Matomo Analytics, configure the `matomo_analytics` global parameters in your site with the following.

+`enable` To enable matomo analytics change to `true`.

+`websiteDomain` Set the domain name of your website, in most cases same as your base URL this is required.

+`matomoDomain`   Set to Matomo domain

+`matomoSiteID`  Default is set to 1, change this to the siteid being tracked

 ### Blog directory